numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 help with future improvements to the ufunc machinery.

-While the most important restructure proposed is the new ``ArrayMethod`` object, the largest long term consideration is the API choice for promotion and dispatching.
+While the most important restructure proposed is the new ``ArrayMethod`` object, the largest long-term consideration is the API choice for promotion and dispatching.